Home / Innovation Nation/ Upcoming Conference/ 2024 Innovation Nation Speakers

 Brian Gallant, KC

-CEO, Space Canada
+Space Canada

 Brian Gallant, K.C., is the CEO of Space Canada.
 He is a business executive, thought leader, and he was the 33rd Premier of New Brunswick.